 Measurements from the GCW surface network to the RCC Mandatory and Highly Recommended Functions and useful for product validation.

-GCW products such as snow trackers snow watch intercomparisons, snow assessments, and additional new products identified of common interest (e.g. permafrost products/tracker).
+GCW products such as snow trackers, Snow Watch intercomparisons, snow assessments, and additional new products identified of common interest (e.g. permafrost products/tracker).

 The GCW metadata archive could be linked to the PRCC-Network metadata archive.
 Norway houses the WIS compliant GCW data portal, and will likely also house the WIS compliant PRCC data portal.